wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/assembly_augment.md

 <recipe;affinity:crafting/assembly_augment>

-Once you have obtained {gold}at least one{} treetap alongside your augment, you can place the augment atop a {light_purple}Crafting Table{} like shown on the next page...
+Once you have obtained {concept}at least one{} treetap alongside your augment, you can place the augment atop a {item}Crafting Table{} like shown on the next page...

 @next-page